gisphm/myvimrc/README.md

 1. ✓ replace nerdtree with vimfiler
 2. ✓ fix arrow key and esc mapping error
 3. ~~complete install.sh~~
         After executing `install.sh`, the basic plugin `neobundle` has been installed.
         When you open `vim`, `neobundle` will take care of all other plugins that need installing.
         So, in some way, this `install.sh` is complete.
-4. A good documentation enough to understand and use.
+4. good documentation
 5. use less plugins as possible
         This could be difficult for me now.
 I will try my best.
 6. fix issues met in use regularly

 ## 几点说明